-With an Elden Ring Poison Build the focus is not on attacking enemies headfirst, but to apply the Poison status effect on them and let it whittle down their health over time.
-This is primarily meant for players who like to go for a close-range playstyle, but also want to supplement their attacks with a secondary effect that does a lot of the work for them.
+With an Elden Ring Poison Build, the focus is not on attacking enemies headfirst but applying the Poison status effect on them and letting it whittle down their health over time.
+This is primarily meant for players who like to go for a close-range playstyle but also want to supplement their attacks with a secondary effect that does much of the work for them.

-- The best Sacred Seals for a Poison Build are; Erdtree Seal, Godslayer’s Seal, and Giant’s Seal.
+• Sacred Seals: Erdtree Seal, Godslayer’s Seal, and Giant’s Seal.

-- Elden Ring also has 2 different Poison Ashes of War, they are Poisonous Mist and Poison Moth Flight.
+• Two different Poison Ashes of War: Poisonous Mist and Poison Moth Flight.

-- You should first focus on poising your enemy, once you accomplish this you can focus on attacking your enemies from a distance or finish the job up close.
+• It would be best if you first focused on poising your enemy.
+Once you accomplish this, you can focus on attacking your enemies from a distance or finish the job up close.

 Poison Build Gear